hmcts/ccd-docker/PostgresV11.md

 ````

-##  Backup all DB containers
+##  Backup old database.
+Migrate data to new database.
-* Get your container id, for instance: a210d7e11a5b
+* Get your old DB container id, for instance: a210d7e11a5b
 ```
 docker ps | grep compose_ccd-shared-database_1
 ```
-* Backup all Dbs in a dumpfile file
+* Backup all DBs in a dumpfile file
 ```
 docker exec -it a210d7e11a5b  /usr/bin/pg_dumpall -U  postgres  > dumpfile
 ```
-* Get the container id of the V11 DB for instance: **36a8eb5cccba**
+* Get the container id of the v11 DB for instance: **36a8eb5cccba**
 ```
 docker ps | grep compose_ccd-shared-database_1-V11
 ````
-* Copy the dumpfile to the V11 container DB
+* Copy the dumpfile to the v11 DB container
 ```
 docker cp dumpfile 36a8eb5cccba:/home
 ```
-* Import dumpfile in to your new DB V11
+* Open a shell into your v11 DB container
 ```
 docker exec -it 36a8eb5cccba bash
 ```
-* Change the permission of dumpfile file
+* Change the permission of the dumpfile file
 ```
 chmod 777 /home/dumpfile
 ```
-* Import the file and wait .....
+* Import the dumpfile and wait .....
 ```$xslt
 su - postgres
 cd /home/
 psql < dumpfile

 ```
-* Check the db data
+* Check the v11 DB data
 ```$xslt
 psql
 SELECT datname FROM pg_database;